tkuhlman/containers/README.md

 dependencies in my primary system.

 The bin directory includes the simple scripts I use to run these after they are created.

+More information is found in this [blog post](http://backgroundprocess.com/systems/desktop_docker/).